ryantmer/video-kiosk/README.md

 Nothing special: pi/raspberry.
 Very secure.
 Don't ever connect this thing to a network, ha.

-Server log messages can be seen with `sudo tail -f /var/log/syslog`.
+Server log messages can be seen with `journalctl -fu coshof-server.service`.

 ## Setup and Installation Notes